Aalyahmonday/ytbplus/AltStore-(macOS-&-Windows).md

 ***
 # Install uYouPlus
 ## 1. Setup AltStore on your iDevice:
-- AltStore is now installed to your phone, but you can't open it right now.
+- AltStore is now installed on your phone, but you can't open it right now.
 To fix that, go to `Settings > General > Profile & Device Management`.
 There will be a profile with your account name in here.
 After you trust the profile, AltStore can be opened.
 <p align="center" width="100%">
     <img width="50%" src="https://user-images.githubusercontent.com/52943116/157607556-fcf5e9d8-9187-4db9-a9da-3acd50f1ab9f.PNG">
 </p>

 - In AltStore, go to `Settings > Sign in with Apple ID`.
 Enter the Apple ID that was used to install AltStore.
-If AltStore says **“Could not find AltServer”**, then check if your phone is connected to mac/PC.
+If AltStore says **“Could not find AltServer”**, then check if your phone is connected to Mac/PC.
 <p align="center" width="100%">
     <img width="60%" src="https://user-images.githubusercontent.com/52943116/157608485-f72a2cc0-e42f-46bf-9c7b-c41ceeb5dd85.PNG">
 </p>